czhangy/UCLA-GEs/LING-1/notes.md

         - Age: 31-45
         - Origin: Yankees, only by a little
         - Occupation: Fisherman mostly, less in people working in tourism
-        - Location: Up Island residents, esp. around Chilmark
+        - Location: Up Island residents, especially around Chilmark
   - Explanation:
     - Centralizing tendency was actually diminishing in the 1930s
     - Remained in dialect of middle-aged rural fisherman